jcolag/boring-css/README.md

  * Default icon sets get downloaded externally.
 It makes no sense to maintain copies of everything here.
  * I could easily miss an obscure HTML element that I rarely use, or an uncommon interaction.

+It also won't *precisely* match every color palette, because not every palette has seven base colors and eight highlight colors.
+For example, the Nord color scheme interpolates a few of the highlight colors, meaning that a purist wouldn't call it the same palette.

 Like I hinted earlier, this repository doesn't have aspirations far beyond "good enough with minimal work."
 If a prototype looks more acceptable than an unstyled page, then the stylesheets have done their jobs.
 Make your own badge, or move to a more thorough implementation of the design language.

 ## Usage